vibeus/vibe-website/content/blog/8-ways-to-use-a-vibe-board-with-kids/index.md

 tags: ["homeschooling", "training", "education", "classroom"]
 draft: false
 isfeatured: false
+description: A Vibe board is a quick and easy way to turn your home into a classroom that'll inspire distance learning.
 summary: If you're currently homeschooling, a Vibe board is a quick and easy way to turn your home office into a classroom that'll inspire learning.
 ---